 Submissions should include a cover letter and the author's pertinent contact information.
 Prospective authors also are encouraged to include a curriculum vitae or resume.

-JELL will only consider student-written Notes and/or Comments which are either: (1) authored by a current or former University of Oregon law student; or (2) are accompanied by a reference or reference letter written by a law professor or practitioner who can personally attest to the quality and substance of the Note or Comment.
+JELL will consider student-written Notes or Comments that are either (1) authored by a current University of Oregon law student or alumnus or (2) accompanied by a reference letter written by a law professor or practitioner attesting to the quality and substance of the Note or Comment.

 Authors who cite sources that are difficult or impossible to find will be expected to provide JELL with a copy of the source upon request and within a reasonable time.